County of Conviction: Los Angeles

 Years Served: 23

-Atkins was convicted of one count of murder and two counts of robbery on July 28, 1987, after being identified by a frightened woman who witnessed her husband being shot in the chest during an attempted carjacking.
-The police were led to Atkins when a woman named Denise Powell told police that Atkins had confessed to being an accomplice in the killing.
+Timothy “Tim” Atkins was convicted of one count of murder and two counts of robbery on July 28, 1987, after being identified by a frightened woman who witnessed her husband being shot in the chest during an attempted carjacking.
+The police arrested Tim after a woman named Denise Powell told police Tim had confessed to being an accomplice in the killing on the night of the murder.
+Although Powell testified at Tim’s preliminary hearing, she refused to testify at Tim’s trial, and authorities could not find her to bring her in to confirm her prior statement.
+Nevertheless, her prior statement was read to the jury.
+Based on this statement, a jury convicted Tim of the murder.